 My son and I have started to read the Harry Potter series, and we are having a blast!
 A rainy spring break day would be perfect for cuddling up and reading a book or two together.
 Once the book’s done, we plan to watch the corresponding movie for a different perspective.

 A rainy spring break day is great for testing out new slime “recipes”, too!
-The kiddo’s mentioned that he wants to make our easy gold slime again, and he’s interested in tweaking that idea by including rainbow colors too.
+The kiddo’s mentioned that he wants to make our easy gold slime again.
+But I think we’ll try our bee slime, perfect for the springtime!

 Create spring tissue paper art